-- South West Regional Spatial Strategy (RSS). - Relevant Local Development Documents (LDDs) within the Local Development Framework (LDF) of the District Authority in which the site is located. - The Adopted District Local Plan. - Gloucestershire Local Transport Plan (LTP2). - Relevant Local Development Documents (LDDs) within the Local Development Framework (LDF) of other District Authorities in Gloucestershire / or neighbouring Authorities (only if deemed necessary). - Welsh Unitary Development Plans (UDPs) and other Development Plans (as necessary). - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004.
-(This plan is saved until Oct 2007). - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
-(This plan is saved until September 2007). - Other Minerals and Waste Local Plans / Local Development Frameworks (as necessary).
+- South West Regional Spatial Strategy (RSS). - Relevant Local Development Documents (LDDs) within the Local Development Framework (LDF) of the District Authority in which the site is located. - The Adopted District Local Plans. - Gloucestershire Local Transport Plan (LTP2). - Relevant Local Development Documents (LDDs) within the Local Development Framework (LDF) of other District Authorities in Gloucestershire / or neighbouring Authorities (only if deemed necessary). - Welsh Unitary Development Plans (UDPs) and other Development Plans (as necessary).

+Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004.
+(This plan is saved until Oct 2007).

+Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+(This plan is saved until September 2007).

+Other Minerals and Waste Local Plans / Local Development Frameworks (as necessary).

-Note: The above is a general list - the details are contained in the following information for each European site.
-The potential 'in-combination' effects of these plans and projects will be considered in the assessment of options in relevant AA Reports.
-The list of relevant projects is considered in this report under the information for each European site.
+Note: The above is a general list of plans - further plans as well as specific projects are contained in the information given for each European site in Section 2.
+The potential "in-combination" effects of plans and projects will be considered through the assessment of options in relevant HRA Reports.

-AA reports: Methodology
+HRA Reports: Methodology

-This baseline report presents data and evidence related to European sites.
-Subsequent AA reports will be produced focused on testing plan options in emerging Development Plan Documents (DPDs) and other Local Development Documents (LDDs) within Gloucestershire County Council's Minerals and Waste Development Framework (MWDF).
-These AA Reports will assess the same plan options as the SA process and at the same stages i.e. at Issues & Options / Preferred Options & Submission.
-However it is important to be aware of the fact that SA and AA are two separate processes.
-"In terms of assessing options, AA is a standard which must be passed, and SA is a means of comparing options."
-The AA process is designed to ensure that development options that are likely to have significant detrimental effects on European sites will be dropped (or modified) early in the process of plan formation.
+This updated Baseline Report presents data and evidence related to European sites.
+Subsequent reports will be produced which will focus on screening plan options e.g. the site options within the Waste Core Strategy.
+These HRA Reports will assess the same plan options as the SA process and at the same consultation stages.
+However it is important to be aware of the fact that SA and HRA are two separate processes.
+"In terms of assessing options, HRA/AA is a standard which must be passed, and SA is a means of comparing options."
+The HRA/AA process is designed to ensure that development options that are likely to have significant detrimental effects on European sites will be dropped (or modified) early in the process of plan formation.

-These AA reports will assess options in terms of the AA Tasks suggested in DCLG Guidance:
+Future HRA reports will assess options in terms of the stages suggested (below) which are derived from DCLG Guidance and emerging best practice: